andyarensman/Hiker-Tracker/README.md

 Later I ended up adding a review page in between the csv file being uploaded and the data being sent to MongoDB.
 This page allows the user to review their spreadsheet before submitting it and make sure the data is in the correct format.

 <a id="imgur"></a>
-### Uploading Photos with Imgur API
+### Uploading Photos with Imgur

 I wanted to have a way for users to include a photo with each of their hikes, but as I understand it, MongoDB doesn't really allow you to store photos.
 So I decided to use Imgur to store the image and then put a link to the image in the `hikeSession` schema in MongoDB.
+The upload time doesn't seem to be very fast compared with other image upload websites, but it is fine for this application.

-To get this to work, I needed to use `multer` and `imgur` version 1.0.2 (there is a version 2 in the works, but I had trouble with it).
+To get this system to work, I needed to use `multer` and `imgur` version 1.0.2 (there is a version 2 in the works, but I had trouble with it).
 The user uploads the photo via multer to a folder in my server, then my server sends it to Imgur, Imgur sends back an object with a link to the image, my server updates MongoDB, and then deletes the image from the server folder.

     const mongoose = require('mongoose');
     const imgur = require('imgur');